asullivan42/COVID-19-Infection-and-Lung-Segmentation-plus-Classification/.ipynb_checkpoints/README-checkpoint.md

 ### ➥ <ins> Some Instructions and Guidelines for Code Execution </ins>
 1. All scripts are exactly the same with the notebooks having same titles.
 2. Any necessary package to be installed is placed on top of each of the six scripts/notebooks.
-3. Scripts/Notebooks are using kaggle and Colab collectively, so will contain some exclusive operations as per the platform like importing data from kaggle to colab needs a unique API key, mounting drive and authentication, etc

 #### -----------------------------------------------------------------------------------------------------------------------------------------